flplv/chelper/README.md

 ------------

    Simply run autobuild.sh on the project root folder.
-   ps: Autotools are used, make shure you have it fully installed.
+   ps: Autotools are used, make sure you have it fully installed.

 How to use